photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 you can safely remove the volume.
 Using import is strictly optional and can be disabled as well.

 Settings, index, sidecar files, and generated thumbnails will be stored in `~/PhotoPrism/Storage` by default.
-You may also use an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) instead, just don't remove it completely so that you don't lose your data after restarting or upgrading the container.
+You may use an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) instead, just don't remove it completely so that you don't lose your data after restarting or upgrading the container.

 To enable the read-only mode, set `PHOTOPRISM_READONLY` to `"true"`.
 You may additionally want to